9 foods that boost your immune system

 In order to receive the numerous health benefits from this nutrient rich food, it is recommended to avoid yoghurts with added ingredients including sugar, flavours and preservatives.

 Improved brain function, digestive health and reduced risk in diabetes and heart disease – ginger can offer a number of excellent health benefits.
 Ginger contains gingerol, a natural anti-inflammatory and antioxidant which helps support the immune system through protecting your body from damaging free radicals.
-Increasing your intake of antioxidant rich-foods such ginger, blueberries and kale may help fight inflammation and boost your immune system.
+Increasing your intake of antioxidant rich-foods such as ginger, blueberries and kale may help fight inflammation and boost your immune system.

 Delicious baked whole, loaded with your favourite ingredients, or cut into fries, sweet potatoes are not only extremely versatile but are also an immunity-boosting superfood.
 Sweet potatoes are rich in vitamin A, vitamin C, fibre and potassium and a number of other essential nutrients.
 This delicious vegetable is one of the richest natural sources of beta-carotene, a natural compound which is converted to vitamin A once digested.